MakeSchool-Tutorials/GameOfLife-Unity-VR/P03-to-life/content.md

 > [action]
 >
-Go ahead an remove the code you just added and change `isAlive` back to private.
+Go ahead an remove the smiley code you just added.